inGoodAtmosphere/app/docs/docs.md

 * **.gitignore** - contains filetypes which shouldn't be in the repo
 * **temp** - temporary folder for testing
 * **README.MD** - Readme about our app
 * **package-lock.json** - contains information about project (name, version, etc) and it lists the packages that project is dependent on with lock the versions of dependencies that are installed.
+(Node.js thing)
- * **package.json** - contains information about project (name, version, etc) and it lists the packages that project is dependent on
+ * **package.json** - contains information about project (name, version, etc) and it lists the packages that project is dependent on.
+(Node.js thing)